8jatin/WAC/README.md

 - use npm i to install the dependencies for this project
 - run the repo using npm run start
 - use postman and firecamp to test the api endpoints
+- create a auth.config.js with your email and password key along with OTP config and application secret-key